 1590s, "dig a new trench as a second line of defense," 1590s, probably a back-formation from retrenchment in the military sense.
 Related: Retrenched; retrenching.

 "cut off, cut down, pare away" (expenses, etc.), 1620s, from obsolete French retrencher "to cut off, lessen, shorten" (Modern French retrancher, Old French retrenchier), from re- "back" (see re-) + Old French trenchier "to cut" (see trench).
+Especially "reduce (expenses) by economy" (1709).
 Related: Retrenched; retrenching.